A Silicon Valley View

-The forum launches scientific inquiries for new ways and addressing emerging challenges in engineering Lean and Agile Enterprises, where Design Thinking replaces the culture of planning meetings.
+The forum launches reality informed scientific inquiries for new ways of working while addressing emerging challenges in transforming to Lean-Agile Enterprises.

-The purpose of research in this field is to critically analyze these frameworks and methods, validate them, redesign and improve them for new realities.
+The purpose of research in this field is to critically analyze these frameworks and methods, validate them, redesign and improve them for new challenges and opportunities.

-The purpose of practice is to inform about the experiences, challenges, and new opportunities while applying these frameworks and methods.
+The purpose of practice is to inform about these challenges and opportunities based on experience and empirical data.

-While there are growing concerns about the current Lean-Agile frameworks that necessitates profound dialogue and collaboration of researchers and practitioners, most of regional and global Agile gatherings (Scrum, SAFe, etc.) are focused only about the application of Lean-Agile.
+Growing concerns exist about the current Lean-Agile frameworks, that necessitate the need for profound dialogue and collaboration of researchers and practitioners.
+The regional and global Agile gatherings are dominantly consulting driven and focused on industry application.

 Topics of Interest